-For the determination of fair value at 31 December 2011, NIBC used market-observable prices (including broker quotes), interest rates and credit spreads derived from market-verifiable data.
-NIBC has determined fair value in a consistent manner over time, ensuring comparability and continuity of valuations.
+For the determination of fair value at 31 December 2011, NIBC Holding incorporated market-observable prices (including broker quotes), interest rates and credit spreads derived from market-verifiable data.
+NIBC Holding has determined fair value in a consistent manner over time, ensuring comparability and continuity of valuations.